 DOT Alcohol Testing: Thresholds, Methods, and What the Numbers Mean

 Alcohol testing works differently from drug testing in several important ways.
-Different equipment, different thresholds, different consequences depending on the BAC level.
+Different equipment, different thresholds, different consequences depending on the BAC (Blood Alcohol Concentration — the percentage of alcohol in your bloodstream) level.
 And unlike drug testing, there's a "gray zone" between 0.02 and 0.04 BAC that isn't a violation but still has consequences.

 BAC Thresholds